"According to a recent study cited by the U.S. House Small Business

-"60% of small businesses close within six months of a cyber attack." - Don't be one of them!
+businesses close within six months of a cyber attack."
+(Source: Forbes)

 This is an amazing statistic.
 It's something we've been talking a lot about it our local Manchester, NH area.
 Having just opened in April, we've been doing our networking.
 For the last several years I've been working in and with large enterprise, global in scope corporations --both as an employee, and as a government Infosec worker --a director at the DoD Cyber Crime Center (DC3).
 This mostly home based from the Baltimore-DC area, but now, participating in the local ISC2 meetings and talking with the owners of local businesses instead of the CISOs of large companies, I've come to the realization that our government (at least DoD) really has no clue just how bad it is for small and medium sized companies.
 I recall a conversation with a CISO who told me that nearly 60% of their critical suppliers were companies with less than 25 employees!